 $ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 716abb5bf98c bureau14/qdb "/opt/qdb/scripts/qd…" 2 minutes ago Up 2 minutes 0.0.0.0:2836->2836/tcp qdb-server

 quasardb is typically used via its multi-language API.
-For the purpose of this introduction, we will restrict ourselves to the Python API (see Tutorial) and the shell (see quasardb shell).
+For the purpose of this introduction, we will restrict ourselves to the Python API (see user-guide/api/tutorial) and the shell (see quasardb shell).
 The shell also comes with a query language similar to SQL (see Query language).

 You can now start a quasardb shell in another terminal:

 $ docker run -ti --link qdb-server:qdb-server bureau14/qdbsh --cluster qdb://qdb-server:2836

 We’re going to create a single-column timeseries and insert data.
 The name of the timeseries will be stocks and the name of its unique column will be close.
 The type of the data we will insert in the column is 64-bit floating point numbers:

 CREATE TABLE stocks (close DOUBLE)